 Short stories are easily shared across social media.

 So it is easy for the writer to build an audience and also reach a wider audience who are not aware of you as an author.

-Even some people started writing short stories on Facebook and generated buzz even before they publish their novel.
+Some people start writing short stories on Facebook and generate buzz even before they publish their novel.

 You can also start on the go by writing some short stories on Facebook and Instagram and build your online presence as well.

 The best reason to write short stories is because you are a writer.

 You open up new worlds for your readers.

 You tell stories that connect your readers to the rest of humanity, that connect them to their souls.

 Short stories are one of the oldest art forms in the world.

 People were telling stories around the campfire long before they had means of writing them down.